Sanjana-L031/citizen-urban-solver/README.md

 3. **Browse & Filter:** Use the dashboard to view existing complaints and filter them by **status** (Pending, In Progress, Resolved, Rejected), **type**, **region**, **city**, or **pincode**.
 4. **View Complaint Analytics:** Admins can see complaint distribution by type, region, resolution status, and monthly trends to monitor municipal performance.
 5. **Generate Monthly Reports:** Admins can export comprehensive reports for the current month, including complaint counts, types, resolution rates, and region-wise summaries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

----

-## Contributing

-Contributions are what make the open-source community an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion to improve this project, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star! ⭐ Thanks!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

----

-## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>